sunnyszy/linux_80211n_csitool_supplementary/README.md

+# provide one esnr api for Atheros csi_entry

 This repo hosts the supplementary utilities, firmware, etc., needed for the Linux 802.11n CSI Tool.
 See the [project website](http://dhalperi.github.com/linux-80211n-csitool/) for more info.